 - Should there be any questions regarding abdominoplasty or body lifting, be sure they are answered in advance by Dr Drielsma.
 Well meaning friends are not a good source of information.
 Find out everything before the operation – a well informed patient is a happy one.

-- The best candidates for body contouring surgery are those who want to enhance or improve their appearance, not those who seek perfection.
-You will be satisfied with the results of surgery if you have realistic expectations.
-It is important that you make the decision to proceed with surgery for yourself, not anyone else.
+- It is important that you make the decision to proceed with surgery for yourself, not anyone else.

-The next step when considering body lifting surgery is a consultation with Dr Drielsma.
-You will be shown before and after photos, your suitability for surgery will be assessed and the procedure will be explained fully to you in detail.
+The next step when considering body lifting (circumferential lipectomy) surgery is a consultation with Dr Drielsma.
+Dr Drielsma will show you before and after photos, and assess your suitability for surgery as well as explain the procedure fully to you in detail.